stepanstipl/gke-grpc-gateway-api/README.md

-Steps to deploy gRPC server streaming service running on GKE behind Google's Global External Application Load Balancer using the Gateway API, Google-managed certificates and Envoy proxy for TLS termination at the backends.
+Steps to deploy gRPC server streaming service running on GKE behind Google's Global External Application Load Balancer using the Gateway API, Google-managed certificate and Envoy proxy for TLS termination at the backends.

 ## Prerequisites